Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is in balance with the local community.
 Show details

 Sixth form: About average.
-Attainment is above average, progress is above average and destinations at 18 (allowing for attainment) are about average.
+Attainment, progress and destinations are all about average.

 Progress: About average.
-Up to age 16 it is about average, while at ages 16-18 it is above average.
+Up to age 16 it is below average, while at ages 16-18 it is about average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Finances: Below average.
 However, the school budget has been roughly in balance